-Peter explains the whole mess and then goes off to tell the sad story about the disappearance of his younger brother, also “swallowed up or imagined” by the desert.
+Pedro goes on to explain the sad story about the disappearance of his younger brother, also “swallowed up or imagined” by the desert.
 Has he hallucinated him?
 He doesn’t know, as time goes by he can’t even remember if he really had a brother all his life.
 But what he keeps in his heart is the memory and affection for him, and that is what drives him to keep looking.
-And Alfonso listens to Pedro’s words with disbelief, the reality now seems so different to him than it was when he started the journey that now has him completely confused outside a gas station, who knows where.
+Alfonso listens to Pedro’s words with disbelief, reality now seems so much different to him than it was when he decided to make a trip to the desert.
+Laws of reality seem to have shifted towards the ridiculous.

 Is it all sand?

-Alfonso tries to follow in Pedro’s footsteps, but the wall of sand that stands between them barely allows him to distinguish it from everything else.
+Alfonso tries to follow in Pedro’s footsteps, but the wall of sand that stands between them barely allows him to distinguish him from everything else.

 We are close!

 Close to what?
-Alfonso has lost all confidence in the journey.
 A new roar is now revealed as a high-pitched scream and, a little further on, a figure stands on the highest dune on the nearby horizon, almost indistinguishable among so much sand.
-As they approach, both can see that it is a naked man, with his arms raised and his face angry, his words, incomprehensible to Alfonso, seem to curse the desert.
-The sands follow his movement, to the left, to the right, his cries provoke the wrath of the winds.
-Pedro indicates to Alfonso that the guy standing on the dune is his younger brother, that it is time to capture him, to stop him before the desert prevents them from doing so.
-Alfonso follows Pedro to the dune, but the brother sees them approaching and starts running, shouting louder, raising new storms that make it impossible to follow his trail.
+As they approach, battling the increasing winds, both can see that it is a naked man with his arms raised and his face angry, his words, incomprehensible to Alfonso, yet he seems to be cursing the desert.
+The sands follow the movements of his yelling; to the left, to the right, the cries of this man provoke the wrath of the winds.
+Pedro indicates to Alfonso that the guy standing on the dune is his younger brother and that it is time to capture him, to stop him before the desert prevents them from doing so.
+Alfonso follows Pedro to the dune, but the brother sees them approaching and runs away, shouting louder and raising new storms that make it impossible to follow his trail.
 Pedro shouts his brother’s name over and over again.

 They are the people of the desert.

-Pedro points to Alfonso and urges him to kneel in silence.
-By the expression on the man’s face, Alfonso understands that both are in extreme danger.
+Pedro points to Alfonso and urges him to urgently kneel in silence.
+By the expression on his face, Alfonso understands that both of them are in extreme danger.
 Fear leads him to stutter some incoherent answer.
-Pedro falls to his knees, the tears that flow from his eyes are lost in the sand, it is his brother’s turn to mourn in silence.
-Alfonso follows him, trembling, manages to kneel down and lowers his head.
-A group of naked men surround Alfonso and Pedro, and between them they talk in a language that Alfonso cannot understand.
+Pedro falls to his knees, and the tears that flow from his eyes get drawn into the sand.
+Alfonso follows him, trembling, manages to kneel down, and lowers his head.
+A group of naked men surrounds Alfonso and Pedro, they talk in incomprehensible language.
 One of them takes Alfonso by the hair and lifts him up to inspect him.
-Alfonso avoids looking at him in the eyes, and manages to count five of them in a quick glance to the sides.
-The men tie Alfonso and Pedro’s hands and feet, while another one approaches Gustavo’s body and, wielding a knife carved in stone, starts slicing him into several pieces.
-The blood flowing from Gustavo’s body stains the crimson red sands, the men wash the body with the blood of the dead man, looking up, they sing until the violence of the wind stops.
-The road clears, the sky appears again.
-Alfonso, obsessed with the events, cannot move his muscles, which are numb, and assumes with enough reasons that any suspicious movement could end up in his death.
-The men cover Alfonso’s and Pedro’s eyes with cloths cut from Gustavo’s torn skin, then leave for their village, dragging the prisoners through the boiling sand of the afternoon, both tied to ropes that two of them carry on their backs.
+Alfonso avoids looking this man in the eyes and manages to count five more of them in a quick glance to the side.
+The men tie Alfonso and Pedro’s hands and feet, while another one approaches Gustavo’s body and, wielding a knife carved in stone, slices him with great skill into several pieces.
+The blood flowing from Gustavo’s body stains the crimson-red sands, the men wash their bodies with this blood, and looking up into the sky, they sing until the violence of the wind stops.
+The path clears, and the sky appears before them again.
+Alfonso cannot move a muscle at this point, as he assumes with enough reasons that any suspicious movement could end up in his death.
+The men cover his and Pedro’s eyes with cloth cut from Gustavo’s torn skin, then take them away, dragging the prisoners through the sands.

-sands, once calm, rises in the midst of the turbulence, a cloud of dust that forms in the middle of the road and separates the desert into two large extensions of space, as wide as the eye can see.
-A translucent curtain that follows the movement of the car that’s speeding through the place.
-Through the open window, on the driver’s side, the thunders of rock music escape.
+Sands, once calm, now rise in the midst of the turbulence, a cloud of dust forms in the middle of the road and separates the desert into two large extensions of space, as wide as the eye can see.
+A translucent curtain follows the movement of the car that speeds through the place.
+Through the open window, on the driver’s side, the thunders of rock music merge with the wind.

 “Stay with me, stay with me”.

-Is the chorus of the song that accompanies Alfonso’s journey and the reasons why he travels through the lonely desert are the same ones that imprint speed to his movement.
-Situations, decisions, reasons that have led him to dispense with memories as much as possible, in the manner of modern streams of thoughts that try to separate the person from timelines different from the present continuous.
+The chorus of the song accompanies Alfonso’s journey and the reason he travels through the lonely desert are the same ones that imprint speed to his movement.
+Situations, decisions, and reasons have led him to part ways with memories as much as possible, in the manner of modern streams of thoughts made melodies that separate a person from timelines different from the present continuous.

 “Stay with me, stay with me”.

-The song ends and another one of less intensity begins.
+The song ends and another one begins, this one less intense.
 The stifling heat of midday merges with the heaviness of the new tune, too melancholic, too “trip back in time” to endure.
 Alfonso’s gaze escapes to the desert, to the dunes, all different from each other.
-There, he meets a curious figure that catches his attention, a small fox that stands in the sand and watches the passing of the car.
-Alfonso crosses glances with the animal and, in doing so, something awakens inside him, a diffuse idea, but one that will never leave him again.
+There, he meets a curious figure that catches his attention, a small fox that stands in the sand and watches the car passing by.
+Alfonso crosses glances with the animal and, in doing so, awakens something inside of him, a diffuse idea, one that will never leave him again.

 How is it possible that such a small being can survive in an environment as dangerous as a desert?

-The question leads him to bow to the fox as he passes by its side, before losing sight of it completely.
-Looking ahead, Alfonso is propelled forward with a new attitude, the lines on the road now appear as arrows indicating a different path, his hands cling to the wheel and hope fills his heart.
+The question leads him to bow out of respect to the fox as he passes by its side.
+Looking ahead, Alfonso propels himself forward with a new attitude, the lines on the road now appear as arrows indicating a different path, a better way.
+His hands cling to the wheel and hope fills his heart.
 And then, something else happens, the road reveals yet another curious figure.
 It’s a young woman carrying a backpack almost as big as herself.
 A backpacker who has ventured into the desert, perhaps from as far away as the city.
-The revelation leads him to experience a series of sensations that he had decided to escape from, when leaving the city.
+The revelation leads him to experience a series of sensations he thought he had left in the city when he escaped to the desert.
 He wonders about the woman’s motives, about the purpose of her journey, he also wonders about the protocol to be followed in cases like these.
-Is it legal to continue advancing without assisting her?
-A quick review of the situation leads him to conclude that the woman will probably have to walk a long way before finding someone else who can help her, having travelled for more than four hours without having seen anyone else.
-But Alfonso doesn’t make any decisions, since she is the one who raises her hand and thumb, an international sign for help.
+Is it legal to continue without assisting her?
+A quick review of the situation leads him to conclude that the woman will probably have to walk a long way before finding someone else who can help her, having traveled for more than four hours in the car without having seen anyone else around.
+Yet, raises her hand and thumb first, an international sign for help.
 Alfonso fixes his gaze on the raised finger and immediately feels tied to an unspoken contract between two people, the rational response leads him to ask.